ben-xo/sslscrobbler/README.md

 Look, it was 2010, that's what I did in 2010.
 I'd never do such a ridiculous thing now, but I'm also done being embarrassed about it and have decided to lean into this monstrosity.
 It's really good code, go read it.
 Some of it's extremely over-engineered, and I hope it hurts your eyes.

-Please feel free to rewrite the whole thing in Python, I'll never get round to it.
+Please feel free to rewrite the whole thing, I'll never get round to it.

+Oh… although… having said that…

 # 8. CREDITS & LICENSE